 - what you'll do

-You can use the A-Z job profile list or use the search bar if you've got a job profile in mind.
-You can also browse the jobs in different industry areas or ‘job families' to get some career ideas.
+You can use the job category list to browse or use the search bar if you've got a career in mind.

 Find a course

-Use Find a course for information on a range of courses offered by learning providers contracted with the Skills Funding Agency (SFA).
+Use Find a course for information on a range of courses offered by learning providers contracted with the Education and Skills Funding Agency (ESFA).
 These include colleges, training providers and local education authorities.

 Learning opportunities include: